-- Never add sidedraw to existing bin without consulting an independent engineer or obtaining written approval from Sukup Manufacturing Co.
+- Never add sidedraw to existing bin without consulting an independent engineer or obtaining written • approval from Sukup Manufacturing Co.
 Bin may not be designed to accommodate a sidedraw. - Intended for use with dry grain only.
-Do not use sidedraw with poorly flowing grain products. - Do not use sidedraw until 90 days after first complete filling. - If two sidedraws are installed, they must be placed at least 90° from one another in same ring.
-On a 105' bin, they must be placed 180° from each other in same ring. - Only one sidedraw may be used at a time. - Sidedraws are not to be used as primary outlets.
+Do not use sidedraw with poorly flowing grains. • - Do not use sidedraw until 90 days after first complete filling. . - Sidedraw must be at least 90° from any door that uses pegs to help secure inner door. • - If two sidedraws are installed, they must be placed at least 90° from one another in same ring.
+On a 105' bin, they must be placed 180° from each other in same ring. - Only one sidedraw may be used at a time. • - Sidedraws are not to be used as primary outlets.
 Standard center sumps and conveyors should be installed.
-After sidedraw use, unload from center sump, then intermediate sumps, and then sweep bin. - Do not unload from sidedraw and center sump at same time. - Do not simultaneously fill and discharge. - Sidedraw will leave grain in sloped position, creating off-center load.
-IMPORTANT: Before refilling, unload through center sump so grain reaches equal wall heights around entire bin.
+After sidedraw use, unload from center sump, then intermediate sumps, and then sweep bin. - Do not unload from sidedraw and center sump at same time. • - Do not simultaneously fill and discharge. • - Sidedraw will leave grain in sloped position, creating off-center load.
+IMPORTANT: Before refilling, • unload through center sump so grain reaches equal wall heights around entire bin.
 Grain must be level or in cone-down position before adding more grain.
-See next page. - Sidedraw must be installed in center of a sidewall sheet that is no lower than fifth ring from bottom. - Top discharge baffle must straddle horizontal seam between first and second rings from top of bin. - Sukup Manufacturing Co. recommends alternate usage of sidedraws in bins 105' in diameter to reduce structural stress on bin.
+See next page. - Sidedraw must be installed in center of a sidewall sheet that is no • lower than fifth ring from bottom. - Top baffle must straddle horizontal seam between first and second • rings from top of bin. - Alternate usage of sidedraws in bins 105' in diameter to reduce stress on bin.
 It is best to unload no more than four (4) rings of grain before switching to other sidedraw.
-Use illustration at right as a guide.
+Use drawing at right as a guide.